 Combine science and bonding time with this book that lets fathers explore the answers to "but why?" alongside their kids!
 Full of fascinating, exciting, and thought-provoking experiments that can be put together with inexpensive items from the grocery store and household items, and featuring full-colour illustrations that are simple enough for everyone to follow along, this book provides a great way for dads to have fun with their daughters while also encouraging an inquisitive mind and a love for science.

 Your relationship with your daughter doesn't have to fade during adolescence — and your role in her life can influence your daughter in profound ways.
-In this book Joe Kelly tackles how to maintain a presence in your daughter’s life — especially as she enters her tween and teen years, when many fathers feel uncertain about how to handle the changing dynamic.
+In this book Joe Kelly tackles how to maintain a presence in your daughter’s life during her tween and teen years, when many fathers feel uncertain about how to handle the changing dynamic.
 Dads and Daughters tackles tough issues like dating, body image, media culture, alcohol and drugs, and more; however, it is always positive, full of the promise that fathers can have a strong impact on their growing girls.
 A companion book, The Dads and Daughters Togetherness Guide, provides suggestions for activities you can try together.

 It's equally important to build a strong bond if you're a single dad, whether full-time or sharing custody, but single dads have some additional challenges, especially as their daughters enter the tween and teen years.
 This book covers everything, from what to expect — and prepare her for — as she develops both physically and emotionally, to how to coach her through everything from friendship troubles to rough spots at school to her first steps into dating.
 It's the definitive guide to get dads and daughters from "survive" to "thrive" — together.